-Even though Wednesday's high was a muggy 88 degrees, it feels like fall has come early this year to Ripley Farm!
-Between last Friday and today, our farm has seen two light frosts with lows dipping down to 35 degrees.
+Even though today's high is forecast for 86 degrees, it feels like fall has come early this year to Ripley Farm!
+Between last Wednesday and today, our farm has seen two light frosts with lows dipping down to 35 degrees.
 Fortunately the ground is still so warm that our summer crops have not suffered too much and the tomatoes and peppers are still cranking out fruits for your farm share boxes this week.
 Thankfully, the zinnias in the CSA cut flower gardens passed with flying colors as well!